cap-js/docs/about/index.md

 #### CAP and the Relational Model

-While CDS extends SQL and the relational model by means to describe, read, and write deeply nested document structures (see relationship to SQL below), it stays compatible to the principles of relational models with a specified mapping to relational databases. {.indent}
+While CDS extends SQL and the relational model by means to [describe, read, and write deeply nested document structures](#cap-supports-sql), it stays compatible to the principles of relational models with a specified mapping to relational databases. {.indent}

 #### CAP == Entity-Relationship Modeling